lm-sys/RouteLLM/README.md

 RouteLLM offers a lightweight OpenAI-compatible server for routing requests based on different routing strategies:

 ```
 python -m routellm.openai_server --routers mf --config config.example.yaml
 ```

 - `--routers` specifies the list of routers available to the server.
 For instance, here, the server is started with one available router: `mf` (see below for the list of routers).
-- `--config` specifies the path to the configuration file for the routers (see Configuration section)
+- `--config` specifies the path to the configuration file for the routers.
+If unspecified, the server will default to using our best-performing configuration (see [Configuration](#configuration) section)

 For most use-cases, **we recommend the `mf` router** as we have evaluated it to be very strong and lightweight.